uptechteam/ios-cookbook/6-estimates.md

 + show attentiveness and involvement by asking questions (e.g. "should there be screen_name screen, since it's seems we are missing it as a part of Signup flow?")
 + show expertise

-Doing so can dramatically influence the sales impact and client's opinion on who we are.
+Doing so can dramatically influence the sales impact and client's opinion on who we are and whether to work with us.
 Since it shows that we are proactive, attentive, smart, experts and so on 🤓.

 ## Summary ⛳️
 Estimations is an important stage at which we can show the potential client who we are.
 And yet it's a fun experience to live through the app in an hour or two and get to know some interesting business idea or future hyped startup 🚀.